JuliaPolyhedra/XPORTA.jl/README.md

 This project is funded by grant : ...

-I would like to thank Dr. Eric Chitambar and the Physics Department at University of Illinois Urbana-Champaign
+This project was made possible with Dr. Eric Chitambar' advisory and the general support of the Physics Department at University of Illinois Urbana-Champaign.

 ## Citing